-Hyperbaric oxygen therapy offers a wide range of benefits for patients seeking treatment for a variety of wounds and injuries.
-Carbon monoxide poisoning, soft tissue infections, and reconstructive surgeries are just a few conditions that oxygen therapy has been shown to improve.
+Therapy offers a wide range of benefits for patients seeking treatment for a variety of wounds and injuries.
+Carbon monoxide poisoning, soft tissue infections, and reconstructive surgeries are just a few conditions that therapy has been shown to improve.
 HBOT also treats decompression sickness and crush injuries by offering an enhanced flow of oxygen throughout the body.
-There is also evidence that supports hyperbaric therapy as a way to boost the effectiveness of certain antibiotics.

-Due to its wide range of benefits, hyperbaric oxygen therapy works differently with each condition that it is used to treat.
-When used to combat soft tissue infections, oxygen directly attacks the bacteria of the infection and dramatically improves the function of white blood cells.
+Due to its wide range of benefits, therapy works differently with each condition that it is used to treat.
 The sudden loss of blood flow, resulting from a crush injury can also be corrected by oxygen therapy.
 This type of therapy promotes the growth of new blood vessels and greatly increases the chances of healing after reconstructive surgery, as blood supplies to the wound are increased.
 For deep-sea divers suffering from decompression sickness, HBOT reduces the size of nitrogen bubbles in blood vessels, allowing oxygen to properly flow through the body.
-Hyperbaric therapy also removes carbon monoxide from hemoglobin, as a result of poisoning.